beet-software/dorm/docs/docs/index.md

 It generates models and repositories from annotated Dart classes.
-Those repositories provide common create, read, update, delete, filtering, and relationship operations across in-memory data, Firebase, SQL databases, MongoDB, and REST-shaped HTTP APIs.
+Those repositories provide common create, read, update, delete, filtering, and relationship operations across in-memory data, Firebase, SQL databases, MongoDB, REST-shaped HTTP APIs, and SQLite.

 ## A helper around the code you already have